24 Sep 5 Of The Best Distillery Tours Near Glasgow

 Additional tours and tasting packages are available, including chocolate and whisky pairings

-- Glenturret are open seven days.
+- Glenturret is open seven days.
 Tours run hourly and start at 10.30 am.
 The last tour is at 4:30 pm April – October, and at 3:30 pm November – March.

 - Tours are limited to 25 persons per tour group.